selplacei/konfsave/README.md

 ## Notable features

 - Storing the current configuration as a profile
+- Optionally following symlinks
 - Remembering which profile is active at the moment
-- Updating profiles with new configuration
+- Updating existing profiles
 - Switching between profiles
 - Listing and configuring paths to save (both files and directories are supported)
 - Per-profile configuration of additional paths to save or exclude by default
 - Specifying additional paths to include or exclude using command-line arguments
-- Optionally following symlinks when saving paths
+- Archiving (exporting) and importing profiles

 ## Requirements